Mission Statement:

 Francis Scott Key’s Speech — 20 Years Later

-On August 6, 1834 Francis Scott Key returned to his hometown of Frederick, Maryland in company with his former law partner, fifty-seven year old Roger Brooke Taney.
-They had come to partake in a celebratory dinner on the Frederick Courthouse lawn.
-At one point Judge Taney stood up during dinner and introduced Key, who needed no introduction as the author of “The Star-Spangled Banner.”
+On August 6, 1834, in his hometown of Frederick, Maryland, Francis Scott Key partook in a celebratory dinner on the Frederick Courthouse lawn with his former law partner, fifty-seven year old Roger Brooke Taney.
+At one point Judge Taney stood up during the dinner and introduced Key as the author of “The Star-Spangled Banner.”

-In a brief speech, Key, for the only known moment in his life after the War of 1812, expressed his feelings and how he came to be inspired to write the nation’s song so celebrated on the “Defence of Fort McHenry.”
+In a brief speech, Key, for the only recorded moment in his life following the War of 1812, expressed his feelings on how he came to be inspired to write his poetic song, originally titled, “Defence of Fort M'Henry.”

 Herein are the words taken from Francis Scott Key: Life and Times by Edward S. Delaplaine, published in 1937.